 Does General Liability of Employers Ever Cover Subcontractors?

-General liability insurance may cover you against losses caused by your subcontractors.
 If you use your own contractors to complete any client work, read your policy details closely to ensure your needs are met.
 In most cases, you will find that your policies don’t cover your own subcontractors.
 Instead, just as your clients expect you to have adequate insurance, you should require anyone you hire to have their own insurance.
 Your employees, however, are usually covered by your policy.

 What Are the Expected Costs of Independent Contractor Insurance?